renaudcerrato/renaudcerrato.github.io/_posts/2016-10-01-virtual-ssid-hostapd.md

 	...
 ```

-From the output above, we see that the chipset supports up to 8 virtual SSIDs - **on a single channel**.
-That mean our virtual SSID will run on the same wireless channel as the _real_ one.
+From the output above, we see that the chipset supports up to 8 AP **on a single channel**.
+That mean our virtual SSIDs will run on the same wireless channel as the _real_ one.

 ## Network interface configuration